Palo Alto Utility Rate Relief

 California's Small Business Finance Center is offering Disaster Relief loans to small businesses who need assistance to overcome economic injury caused by COVID-19.
-Read more on their site.
 They also have a collection of resources by area.

 California Business and Economic Development Resources

-The Governor’s Office of Business and Economic Development (GO-Biz) has compiled helpful information for employers, employees, and all Californians as it relates to the Coronavirus (COVID-19) pandemic check here for a collection of resources for businesses.
+The Governor’s Office of Business and Economic Development (GO-Biz) has compiled helpful information for businesses, including employers and employees as it relates to the Coronavirus (COVID-19) pandemic.

 California Employment Development Department Programs

 Employers experiencing a hardship as a result of Coronavirus may request up to a 60-day extension of time from the EDD to file their state payroll reports and/or deposit state payroll taxes without penalty or interest.
 The CalCAP, a loan loss reserve program which may provide up to 100% coverage on losses as a result of certain loan defaults.
 Individual borrowers are limited to a maximum of $2.5 million enrolled over a 3-year period.
 Contact a Participating Lender to enroll.
 View a collection of resources for businesses.

 Governor Gavin Newsom has issued an Emergency Order delaying the deadline for state tax filing by 60 days for individuals and businesses unable to file on time based on compliance with public health requirements related to COVID-19.
 California Department of Tax and Fee Administration has delayed tax filings for some businesses.
 Check their website to determine if your business qualifies.

 Restrictions on Increased Pricing of Essential Supplies

 Governor’s executive order prohibiting sellers from increasing prices on food, consumer goods, medical or emergency supplies, and certain other items by more than 10 percent

 The United States Department of Labor announced new action